 We take the cleaned data as given from the World Bank LSMS-ISA team.
 In the process of working with the data, however, we address any illogical entries that surface (in a way that makes it difficult to merge data files or produced impossible values for the final indicators), though this is rare.

-Where both a resident man and woman are listed as married heads of household (i.e., the spouse is categorized as another head), we revised this to categorize the woman as a spouse, not another head.
+- Where both a resident man and woman are listed as married heads of household (i.e., the spouse is categorized as another head), we revised this to categorize the woman as a spouse, not another head.

-Where respondents reported the number of animals sold and the value received in a manner that indicates these columns had been accidentally switched (e.g., 150 cows sold for one Ethiopian Birr), these values were switched before estimating livestock income.
+- Where respondents reported the number of animals sold and the value received in a manner that indicates these columns had been accidentally switched (e.g., 150 cows sold for one Ethiopian Birr), these values were switched before estimating livestock income.

-Outliers and winsorizing
+Outliers and Winsorizing

 Extreme outliers can influence the average value of an indicator.
-Outliers are dealt with in a variety of ways including trimming, and winsorizing or replacing with median or mean, multiple imputation, etc. The choice of method to deal with outliers can make an important difference in the result depending on the distribution of the variable.
+Outliers are dealt with in a variety of ways including trimming, winsorizing, replacing with the median or mean, multiple imputation, etc. The choice of method to deal with outliers can make an important difference in the result, depending on the variable's distribution.

 Particularly for estimating the average value of a variable, the method chosen for dealing with outliers can make a considerable difference.

 Also, as a result of following the same cleaning and winsorizing protocols across indicators and instruments, some estimates may be affected by large outlier observations that remain after winsorizing.
 The means for certain estimates may therefore appear abnormally high.
-We encourage users to consider the full set of summary statistics and not just the means when considering particular estimates.
+For this reason, we encourage users to consider the median value and the overall distribution of the variable.

 All estimates are reported for the sub-population of rural household only.
 Estimates for urban households or the full populations can be produced from our final .dta files; we do not remove urban households from the dataset, though the AgDev baseline instruments only surveyed rural households.